Gastrointestinal Stromal Tumor

 Causes

-The cause is not well understood.
-Many people with a GIST have a defect in a certain gene.
-The gene is active when it should not be.
-This allows cells to grow and divide without order.
+Cancer is when cells grow out of control.
+The cells form a clump of tissue called a growth or tumor.
+Cancer cells can invade nearby tissues.
+It can then spread to other parts of the body.
+Why a person has a GIST is not known.
+Many people with a GIST have a problem with a certain gene.
+The gene is active when it should not be and it lets cells grow and divide without order.
 This may explain why a GIST forms.

 Risk Factors

-This problem is more common in people who are over 50 years of age.
+This problem is more common in people who are more than 50 years of age.
 Other things that may raise the risk are:

 • Inherited conditions such as neurofibromatosis type 1